ycrc/ycrc.github.io/docs/clusters-at-yale/applications/modules.md

 To facilitate the diverse work that happens on the YCRC clusters we compile, install, and manage software packages separately from those installed in standard system directories.
 We use [EasyBuild](https://docs.easybuild.io/en/latest) to build, install, and manage packages.
 You can access these packages as [Lmod](https://lmod.readthedocs.io/en/latest) modules.
 The modules involving compiled software are arranged into hierarchical [toolchains](/clusters-at-yale/applications/toolchains) that make dependencies more consistent when you load multiple modules.

 !!! warning
-    Avoid loading Python or R modules and [conda](/clusters-at-yale/guides/conda) environments.
+    Avoid loading Python or R modules simultaneously with [conda](/clusters-at-yale/guides/conda) environments.
 This will almost always break something.

 ## Find Modules